Mubashir714/Agentic_RAG_App/README.md

 - **LangChain Framework**: For efficient query management and chaining tasks.
 - **Pinecone Database**: High-performance vector database to store and retrieve embeddings.
 - **OpenAI Embeddings**: Powering semantic search and relevance ranking for your queries.
-- **USA Constitution Dataset**: Utilized from [Hugging Face](c4lliope/us-congress) to train the model and provide meaningful responses.
+- **USA Constitution Dataset**: Utilized from [Hugging Face Dataset](c4lliope/us-congress) to train the model and provide meaningful responses.

 ---